-FREE SHIPPING NOW AVAILABLE FOR ALL DOMESTIC (WITHIN THE PHILIPPINES) ORDERS AND INTERNATIONAL ORDERS
+FREE SHIPPING NOW AVAILABLE FOR ALL DOMESTIC (WITHIN THE PHILIPPINES) ORDERS AND FOR ALL INTERNATIONAL ORDERS ABOVE $300

 Take a few steps almost anywhere in Manila, and you’ll likely encounter yero, or galvanized iron.
 While easily connected to Fortune’s homebase, it’s also a material a lot of vintage military brands & retailers use in their spaces: galvanized iron was heavily used by the United States Armed Forces’ logistics arm, and was also what “G.I.” initially referred to before it ended up being the default term for US soldiers.
 This chain of associations; its ubiquity in the Philippine context, the hard-wearing nature of the material, and its long-standing connections to military structures, made it feel like an ideal point of reference for this collection.